Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints

 Aside from solver speed and convergence rates, high-order discretizations often offer other benefits.
-They minimize numerical artefacts in fluid dynamics and elasticity \cite{Karniadakis2005}, e.g.~in two dimensions, locking in linear elasticity does not occur if $p\geq 4$ \cite{Ainsworth2022}.
-As pointwise constraints naturally occur in models for such settings (e.g.~the topology optimization of linear elasticity \cite{Bendsoe2004,papadopoulos2024c} and fluids \cite{Borrvall2003,papadopoulos2022a,papadopoulos2022d}) then utilizing a solver that is then confined to the lowest-order (continuous) FEM discretization is limiting.
+They minimize numerical artefacts in fluid dynamics and elasticity \cite{Karniadakis2005}, e.g.~locking in linear elasticity does not occur if $p\geq 2d$, $d \in \{2,3\}$ \cite{Ainsworth2022}.
+As pointwise constraints naturally occur in models for such settings (e.g.~pointwise constraints on the density field in the topology optimization of linear elasticity \cite{Bendsoe2004,papadopoulos2024c} and fluids \cite{Borrvall2003,papadopoulos2022a,papadopoulos2022d}) then utilizing a solver that is then confined to the lowest-order (continuous) FEM discretization is limiting.
 High-order methods are also amenable to parallelization making them suitable for modern computing architectures cf.~\cite{knook2024quasi,andrej2024}.

 The proximal Galerkin (pG) algorithm arises after a Galerkin discretization of LVPP which was first introduced in the context of the obstacle problem by Keith and Surowiec \cite{keith2023} and generalized to a number of other problems in a recent review \cite{dokken2024}.
 LVPP is formulated on the infinite-dimensional level and not tied to any particular choice of discretization.
 The main component of the algorithm is the repeated solve of a coupled nonlinear system of PDEs.
-Although not yet proven, experiments show that the number of iterations of the pG solver is mesh ($h$) and degree ($p$) independent.
+Both theoretical and numerical investigations indicate that the number of iterations of the pG solver is mesh ($h$) and degree ($p$) independent \cite{keith2025}.
 This, among other reasons, is a motivating factor for choosing a variation of the pG solver in this work.